mattbostock/timbala/docs/architecture.md

 ## Node-local storage

-For node-local storage AthensDB will reuse as much of the Prometheus storage engine as is feasible.
+For node-local storage Timbala will reuse as much of the Prometheus storage engine as is feasible.
 The Prometheus development branch for version 2.0 uses a new library 'tsdb' for the storage engine, written by one of the Prometheus developers, Fabian Reinartz.
 Although the new library is still very new and is